 CHARTS SHOWING BUBBLISCIOUS VALUATIONS

 Whoah!
-San Francisco median home prices have skyrocketed by 72% from 1Q2011 to 1Q2015!
-The median household income in San Francisco is about $78,000.
-In other words, the median house costs 14X the median income when banks only lend at most 5X one’s gross income (used to be 3X, but rates have come down to more affordable levels).
+San Francisco median home prices have skyrocketed by 100% since 2012.
+The median household income in San Francisco is about $80,000 while the median home price is now $1.7 million.
+In other words, the median house costs 21X the median income when banks only lend at most 5X one's gross income (used to be 3X, but rates have come down to more affordable levels).

 But who cares about the banks?
 They don't lend to good creditors anyway!
 More people are buying with cash, and more people are coming from “low per capita GDP” nations like China with bucket loads of dough.
 The San Francisco housing market is a bubble for local residents.
 Good thing San Francisco faces a strong international demand curve.
 But when the US bubble bursts, foreign money will disappear.